 The Eagles lost in the 2001 championship and later in the 2002 St Louis Rams.
 Many mobile gambling sites had them as clear winners for both games, but yet still lost.
 From there, they had a succession of lost games but managed to advance to Super Bowl by the 2004 season end.
 This was enroute to a couple of accomplishments such as the fifth NFC championship.

 Michael Vick was signed up as the teams quarterback in 2009 and in 2010, Andy Reid was named as the fifth coach to win one hundred or more games in the NFL history.
 Sometime in 2009, with an outstanding record of 11-5 they managed to get the 6th seed to participate in the NFC playoffs.
 In the 2011 wild car games, the Philadelphia Eagles managed to actively participate in the face off with Super Bowl XLV champions.
 Though they did not win, they managed to play pretty well and as such recorded a 21-16 loss.
-Not many had predicted this outcome and that Eagles would do so well, even if the odds were against them similar to that when you play against the house for some casino games like online baccarat.
+Not many had predicted this outcome and that Eagles would do so well, even if the odds were against them like most casino games are when you play against the house.

 Considering the rich history of the Eagles, they have also won a couple of trophies and it is largely due to this fact that they have been placed on top of the sports field charts.
 For instance, they have the Superbowl Trophy case and it is considered one of the best in the team’s history.
 In 2007, they also managed to win the Lombardi trophies.